-It is the responsibility of the Clinical Fieldwork Coordinator to serve as the liaison between MSCD program and the School of Health Science and to keep a record of when all Student Clinicians are present or absent from an off-campus practicum site including orientations, observations, meetings, start, and end dates.
-The Clinical Fieldwork Coordinator should be informed by both the off-campus externship site and Student Clinician if any changes to schedule or location occur at any time.
+It is the responsibility of the Clinical Fieldwork Coordinator/Course Instructor to serve as the liaison between MCSD program and the School of Health Science and to keep a record of when all Student Clinicians are present or absent from a clinical externship site including orientations, observations, meetings, start, and end dates.
+The Clinical Fieldwork Coordinator/Course Instructor should be informed by both the externship site and Student Clinician if any changes to schedule or location occur at any time.
 This is to ensure the safety and liability of all Student Clinicians.